 My glucose levels were a little elevated, but that can also be influenced by breastfeeding.
 It’s just something to keep an eye on over time.

 Other biomarkers to keep an eye on postpartum

 Red blood cells (listed under the Iron Group) can see major changes with breastfeeding.
 So that’s a critical biomarker to watch.
 High red blood cell count helps deliver oxygen through your body.

 Watching serum testosterone levels postpartum is also important since they have been associated with postpartum depression.

 And lastly, InnerAge is a great tool to keep an eye on your overall health.
 Since it shows which biomarkers lower it and what raises it.
-My inner age showed that I’m 10 years younger than my chronological age.
+My inner age showed that I’m 10 years younger than my chronological age which felt great.

 Takeaways From Using InsideTracker Postpartum Care Plan

 Knowing these different markers concerning postpartum and women’s health has been so eye-opening.
 As a new mom, it’s so easy to not take care of ourselves because it’s SO hard taking care of a newborn.
 Nutrition, sleep, exercise, stress – it’s all so hard to manage when you’re taking care of someone else around the clock.
 And if you’re a breastfeeding mama, there are even more biomarkers that can be impacted.